 Small items can be fidgety, which is where our fine motor skills come in.
 These are the skills that allow for movement in the smaller muscles of the body such as those in the hands and feet.
 With lots of play and repetition, your child can have them mastered.
-We have teamed up with a boarding school in the UK to share more on how you can develop your child’s fine motor skills.

 New for 2022 – Velcro books are great sensory toys for children with special needs and can be used by all to practice pinching and gripping.
 This can help your child to do up their shoes when it comes to it, helping them to become that little bit more independent.